seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 My fault, but not my body, pardon, sovereign.

 **KING HENRY V**
-God quit you in his mercy!
-Hear your sentence.
 You have conspired against our royal person,
 Join'd with an enemy proclaim'd and from his coffers
 Received the golden earnest of our death;
 Wherein you would have sold your king to slaughter,
-His princes and his peers to servitude,
 His subjects to oppression and contempt
 And his whole kingdom into desolation.
 Touching our person seek we no revenge;
 But we our kingdom's safety must so tender,
 Whose ruin you have sought, that to her laws
 We do deliver you.
 Get you therefore hence,
 Poor miserable wretches, to your death:
-The taste whereof, God of his mercy give
-You patience to endure, and true repentance
-Of all your dear offences!
-Bear them hence.

-*Exeunt CAMBRIDGE, SCROOP and GREY, guarded*
+*Exeunt CAMBRIDGE, GREY, and SCROOP, guarded by EXETER*

 Now, lords, for France; the enterprise whereof
 Shall be to you, as us, like glorious.